This blog was updated on March 24, 2023

 - Cryptocurrency (in some states)

 UP is governed and enforced at the state level with no two states having the exact same UP laws.
 These laws can evolve or be regularly updated, requiring companies to monitor legislative changes.
 Failure to follow UP laws can land business owners in hot water with costly fines and even jail time.
 However, organizations are not always current on their UP requirements.
-It has been estimated by states and audit firms that less than 20% of organizations are in full compliance with UP laws.
 Companies across numerous industries often don’t know they have an UP responsibility until they find themselves in hot water by way of an audit or receiving a compliance invitation letter from a state(s).

 Unclaimed property is a compliance concern often put on the backburner, but it is now being brought to light.
 Governments are eager to close the growing tax gap by embracing new technology and enforcement methods to guarantee they collect what is legally required.
 Ensuring your organization is in full compliance with UP regulations is critical.
 Working with a trusted partner like Sovos ensures a fool proof strategy that streamlines the UP compliance process.